sleepymalc/VSCode-LaTeX-Inkscape/README.md

     },
 ```
 Notice that you'll need to build it first if you want to use it offline!
 Please follow the tutorial [here](https://github.com/varkor/quiver).
 Otherwise, it's totally fine to use `"quiver": "open -na 'Google Chrome' --args --new-window https://q.uiver.app/"` as your command.

+### Updates (02.28.22)

+Now, instead using [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips), we're now using [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips), namely the **original one**!
+Since I just find out that we can trigger the snippets **only in math mode** by using the special key word called `context`, hence I just migrate to the original one.
+To migrate, you just need to uninstall [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips), install [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips) with the updated [latex.hsnips](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/Snippets/latex.hsnips) I prepared for you, and then enjoy!

 ## Related Project
 1. [Academic_Template](https://github.com/sleepymalc/Academic_Template)(A general LaTeX template for making PPT by beamer and Academic Report)